61130061/salehere-exam-fronted/README.md

 The test is very fun.
 I have learned a lot of things from this test.

+On this exam, I tried to use external library as less as possible to make it lightweight and functional following requirement.
+Because this is the frontend exam, I try to make [backend](https://github.com/61130061/salehere-exam-backend.git) as simple as possible so checker can easily check the code on their local without deploying the server since deploying server specially with websocket function can cost some money.
+Therefore, the database of backend server is using memery of server itself.

 ## Feature
 - [x] Route protection (not enter name reroute to home page)
 - [x] Real-time chat update
 - [x] Styling following requirement + animation
-- [x] show error message when chatroom not found or already existed incoming...
+- [x] show error message when chatroom not found or already existed
+- [x] unit test with Jest
+- [x] using docker

+incoming...

+- [ ] Authorization system for user
 - [ ] using real database for production (currently use server memory for prototype)
-- [ ] Authorization system for user

 ## Start Guide